dypo/hue/README.md

 Hue is my first plugin.
 There might be simpler, more efficient ways to do what Hue does.
 I am still an amatuer, so I am learning.
 I would love to hear suggestions or advice on how to improve Hue's code.

+If you would like to give Hue a shot, download it here: https://www.spigotmc.org/resources/hue-color-chat.75281/ If you like it, please give it a good review!
+If not, tell me what I can do to improve it. :)